-- Your garbage disposal will not be covered under warranty for blockages due to the large number of homeowner depositing the wrong foods through the disposal.
-The garbage disposal is for soft foods ONLY, no bones.
-Please follow steps to clean blockages, under General Home Maintenance before contacting Onni. - Any homeowner damage caused by the homeowner themselves. - Any plumbing issues that result in drain blockage cause by homeowner.
+- Your garbage disposal will not be covered under warranty for blockages due to the large number of homeowners depositing the wrong foods through the disposal.
+The garbage disposal is for soft foods

+ONLY, no bones.
+Please follow steps to clean blockages, under General Home Maintenance before contacting Onni.

+- Any homeowner damage caused by the homeowner themselves. - Any plumbing issues that result in drain blockage cause by homeowner.
 If a plumber is called out to attend under a service request and the homeowner is found at fault, this cost will be on charged to the homeowner. - Damage to window sills caused by condensation.
-Please read all window condensation information and what to do to mitigate damage especially during the winter months. - Items resulting from Wear and Tear: any damage or deterioration arising from age or normal use.
+Please read all window condensation information and what to do to mitigate damage especially during the winter months.